 - Wire bead: The steel wire that has been woven thin is running through the length of the bead to increase its tensile strength.
 It is also making sure that tire retention is perfect.

-- Velociraptor Front: As the Velociraptor is wheel specific, the tire is designed with directional treads that are quite large.
+- Velociraptor Front: As the Velociraptor is wheel specific, the front version is designed with directional treads that are quite large.
 They claw the dirt that comes under them and ensures that during the corners the tires feel consistent.
 The control and response to your steering will improve drastically while the Velociraptor Front gets rid of any mud.

 - You should never use more tire pressure than what is mentioned on the sidewall here.